 anydesk <AnyDesk ID>

-The best way to use AnyDesk for desktop users that prefer not to use the command line terminal is to open the GUI of the application by following the path:
+The best way to use AnyDesk for desktop users who prefer not to use the command line terminal is to open the GUI of the application by following the path:

 Activities > Show Applications > AnyDesk.